restarone/comfortable-mexican-sofa-docs/Home.md

     ║    {{cms:page:footer }}   ║       ║ [ form field for footer ] ║       ║    footer content         ║
     ║  </html>                  ║       ║                           ║       ║  </html>                  ║
     ╚═══════════════════════════╝       ╚═══════════════════════════╝       ╚═══════════════════════════╝

+* First, a Layout is created.
+There you define your HTML structure for the page and tags that are used to populate content.
+* Tags that were defined in the Layout dictate what form fields are going to be rendered during Page creation.
+* When rendering a Page, Layout content and Page content (along with everything else) are merged and displayed.

 * **[[Tags: Page]]**
 * **[[Tags: Field]]**